 - Industrial chemicals such as polymers.

 The DGBH is supporting ideas, innovation and opportunities across a spectrum of different industrial sectors.
 The Hub will engage a number of industry advisors to help support and guide any entrepreneurs in the commercialisation of their ideas.

-Contact Deep Green Biotech Hub Manager Dr Andrew Groth for more information on how to be involved in this groundbreaking program.
+Contact Deep Green Biotech Hub Manager Dr Alex Thomson for more information on how to be involved in this groundbreaking program.

 What to expect

 - Quicker identification of commercial opportunities for the algae-based biotechnology sector.